miccio-dk/smc_seminar_2019/seminar_paper/paper.md

 ### Conditional variational autoencoder (CVAE) {#cvae}
 CVAEs are an extension of variational autoencoders, where an input data labels $c$ modulate the prior distribution of the latent variables that generate the output [@sohn_learning_2015].
 Thus, the encoder is formulated as $q_{\theta}(z|x,c)$, meaning that the encoding process is conditioned by an attribute $c$, instead of the data content alone.
-Furthermore, the decoder is also conditioned by the label, so that it models $p_{\phi}(x|z,c)$.
+Furthermore, the decoder too is conditioned by the label, so that it models $p_{\phi}(x|z,c)$.
 The influence of the label $c$ is incorporated into the VAE structure by means of concatenating its value to the input data $x$ before feeding it into the encoder, as well as to the latent variables $z$ before feeding them into the decoder.
-Yamamoto [@yamamoto_fully_2017] uses a customized deep CVAE, where labels consisting of a subject's ID and a spatial orientation, both provided as one-hot encoded vectors, are used to condition each layer of the encoder and decoder.
+Yamamoto [@yamamoto_fully_2017] uses a customized deep CVAE, where labels consisting of a subject's ID and a spatial orientation, both provided as one-hot encoded vectors, are used to condition each layer of encoder and decoder.

 # Results {#results}
-The research conducted as part of this work can be grouped into three main areas, which are related to feature extraction to use as predictors, unsupervised learning of HRTF data based on the deep autoencoder network in [@yamamoto_fully_2017], and synthesis of HRTFs from anthropometric data using deep multilayer perceptrons and principal component analysis, inspired by the work of Chen et al. [@chen_autoencoding_2019].
+The research conducted as part of this work can be grouped into three main areas, which are related to feature extraction to use as predictors, unsupervised learning of HRTF data based on the deep autoencoder network, and synthesis of HRTFs from anthropometric data using deep multilayer perceptrons and principal component analysis, inspired by the work of Chen et al. [@chen_autoencoding_2019].
 The following subsections elaborate on the aforementioned topics.

 ## Autoencoding ear images {#vae-ear}
 [//]: # (intro)
-The limitations of anthropometric measurements mentioned in Section \ref{anthr}, together with with the limits of their predicting power highlighted by a previous work [@miccini_estimation_2019], prompted the exploration of alternative features to be used in HRTF prediction tasks.
+The shortcomings of anthropometric measurements mentioned in Section \ref{anthr}, together with with their limited predictive power highlighted by a previous work [@miccini_estimation_2019], prompted the exploration of alternative features to be used in HRTF prediction tasks.
-Features from pinna images have been previously extracted using convolutional neural networks, for the purpose of biometrics-based identification [@bansal_convolutional_2019].
+In the literature, features from pinna images have been extracted using convolutional neural networks, for the purpose of biometrics-based identification [@bansal_convolutional_2019].
-Thus, convolutional layers have been employed in a variational autoencoder in order to derive salient features from its compact representation in an unsupervised manner.
+Thus, it was thought to employ convolutional layers in a variational autoencoder in order to derive salient features from its compact representation in an unsupervised manner.

 [//]: # (depthmaps extraction)
 Digital renderings of the z-buffer (also known as depth maps) of the 3D models in the HUTUBS dataset [@fabian_hutubs_2019] have been extracted, using the `pyrender` and `trimesh` packages for Python, and converted into 8-bit grayscale images.